Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation for Public Policy Alternatives.

 Matt received his bachelor of arts (B.A.) in both U.S. History and Education from Cornell College and earned a master of education (M.Ed.) from Azusa Pacific University and a master of arts (M.A.) in history from the University of San Diego.
 He is currently ABD in his doctorate (Ph.D.) work in Public Policy and Administration from Walden University.
 Matt is married and has four children.

-Charles F. Mitchell is Vice President and COO of the Commonwealth Foundation for Public Policy Alternatives.
+Charles F. Mitchell is Executive Vice President of the Commonwealth Foundation for Public Policy Alternatives.

 Charles grew up in Delaware County and is a graduate of Pennsylvania's public schools.
 He has been a financial supporter of the Commonwealth Foundation for many years and returned to the Keystone State in 2010 to join its staff.
 Charles has spent his career in the freedom movement, with stints at the Heritage Foundation and American Council of Trustees and Alumni in Washington, D.C., and the Foundation for Individual Rights in Education in Philadelphia.